PpProf. Peptide

 Cortisol EffectSignificant reduction — multiple RCTs confirmModerate reduction — less direct than ashwagandha

-AnxietyStrong evidence — comparable to some anxiolytics in trialsModerate — stress resilience rather than anxiety reduction
+AnxietyStrong evidence — comparable to some anxiolytics (anxiety-reducing medications) in trialsModerate — stress resilience rather than anxiety reduction

 Energy/FatigueGradual — builds over weeksFaster onset — noticeable in days

-Athletic PerformanceImproved VO2max, strength in some trialsImproved endurance, reduced perceived exertion
+Athletic PerformanceImproved VO2max (maximum oxygen uptake during exercise — a key endurance fitness marker), strength in some trialsImproved endurance, reduced perceived exertion

 TestosteroneSome evidence of modest increase in menNot demonstrated